camerahacks/lightroom-macro-pad/README.md

 ## PCB

 I created a simple PCB that makes the whole process a lot more plug and play.
 Creating these things actually takes a lot of time so I'm not releasing the PCB as open source just yet.
-If you are interested, you can send me message through GitHub or through my website's [Contact Form](https://dphacks.com/contact/) and I might have some PCBs available for you for a small fee.
+If you are interested, you can head over to the <a href="https://www.etsy.com/shop/DPHacks" target="_blank">Etsy store</a> I setup to sell some electronic related items.

+Just like the case, the PCB has MX spacing.
+I'll be releasing a 3D model of the PCB so you can design your own case if needed.

 ![Lightroom Macro Pad - PCB](https://dphacks.com/wp-content/uploads/2021/09/10_Switch_LR_Macro_Pad-2.jpg "Lightroom Macro Pad - PCB")